Saladoc/Javacord-Website/docs/wiki/basic-tutorials/running.md

 With `gradlew shadowJar` you can now create a shaded (fat) jar.
 It will be named `build/libs/yourbot-1.0.0-all.jar` or similar, according to your projects settings.

-### With maven
+### With Maven

-For maven, add the [maven-shade-plugin](https://maven.apache.org/plugins/maven-shade-plugin/usage.html) to your build.
+For Maven, add the [maven-shade-plugin](https://maven.apache.org/plugins/maven-shade-plugin/usage.html) to your build.

 ```xml
 <project>